cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

                 inbound = Vdaf.prep_shares_to_prep(agg_param,
                                                    outbound)

-        # The final outputs of prepare phasre are the output shares.
+        # The final outputs of prepare phase are the output shares.
         out_shares.append(outbound)

     # Each Aggregator aggregates its output shares into an